Peterhead Bay: History

-In 1593 the construction of Peterhead's first harbour, Port Henry basin, began in the bay.
+In 1593, the construction of Peterhead's first harbour, Port Henry basin, began in the bay.

-Keith Inch was formerly an island, originally separated from the mainland and contained of Abbey of Deer.
+Keith Inch was formerly an island, originally separated from the mainland; it contained the Abbey of Deer.
 At streamtide, water ran from the north harbour to the south.
 It carried a fishing village before Peterhead existed.
 A large amount of soil and rubble was applied to connect the island to the mainland in 1739.
 A castle stood on the south side of Keith Inch, built in the 16th century by George Earl Marischal.
 A small fort and guardhouse were also built, and contained 7 brass cannon, which were retrieved from the vessel St Michael of the Spanish Armada which foundered and wrecked on the coast, close to the bay.
 The Meikle battery, shaped as a half moon, commanded the South harbour, and was stocked with 4 x 12 pound guns and 4 x 18 pound guns and was built around 1780.The Little Battery which was built in 1784 to command the entrance the bay, and occasionally borrowed guns from the larger battery.

 In 1773, civil engineer John Smeaton built the south harbour, which was originally called Sackit-hive.

 In 1808, civil engineer William Wallace was appointed, on the recommendation of Scottish civil engineer John Rennie to build the north harbour.
 Rennie had prepared a report in February 1806 on improving the harbour, including alterations to the existing south harbour, creation of a new dock and north harbour.
 The report was endorsed by Thomas Telford.
 Wallace's task was to deepen the harbour, create a quay wall on the west pier and use any waste material to create a new embankment.
 More than 39000 cubic yards were removed from the harbour, much from solid rock.
 The harbour was deepened by 6 feet and a 500 feet embankment formed.
 Under Wallace's supervision, the main contract was completed in March 1812. £13,000 had been spent, on the contract of works, £6,000 more on the original estimate.

-On 11 October 2010, construction began on a new deep water harbour, in a £33.5 million pound project, called Smith Quay In November 2015, a £49 million pound project was undertaken to built a new large state of the art fish market and inner harbour reconstruction.
+On 11 October 2010, construction began on a new deep water harbour, in a £33.5 million pound project, called Smith Quay In November 2015, a £49 million pound project was undertaken to build a new large state of the art fish market and inner harbour reconstruction.